 Select the desired AF are to suit the shooting conditions or your preference.
+The green frames are indicated at an area where the focus has been confirmed.

-The area used for focusing is illuminated briefly.
+The area used for focusing is illuminated briefly in viewfinder mode.

 Fn button \rightarrow [AF area] \rightarrow Select the desired setting